ecdevv/Apparel-E-Commerce/README.md

 - Mock data may not be the most scalable and should likely be split into different schemas/tables.
 - A lot of logic can definitely be done more optimally and efficiently.
 - I tried to make everything reusable and from scratch; I only used two libraries: react-transition-group and react-swipables (for mobile swiping).
+- Collections do not do anything and just relink to the homepage.

 ## Credits